olayasturias/olayasturias.github.io/_posts/2024-10-21-roscon-odense-2.md

 The dock database is an external yaml in server config or in action request.
 The controller is [nav2_graceful_controller](https://docs.nav2.org/configuration/packages/configuring-graceful-motion-controller.html).
 Further details on the docking API and dock configurations can be found on the [server's documentation](https://docs.nav2.org/tutorials/docs/using_docking.html).

-## Radar Tracks for Path Pllanning in the presence of Dynamic Obstacles
+## Radar Tracks for Path Planning in the presence of Dynamic Obstacles
 <!-- Alexander Yuan -->
 ![radar](https://github.com/olayasturias/olayasturias.github.io/blob/master/assets/images/roscon/radarobstacle.png?raw=true)